Data transforms

 is a Python Lambda function given as a string.

 It allows you to use small snippets of Python code to transform data and define conditions.
-For security, we only support a limited set of core Python features.

 Python lambda functions are small anonymous functions that are used to define simple functions that are passed to other functions.
 You can learn more about them here.